iteks/laravel-json/README.md

 <a href="https://packagist.org/packages/iteks/laravel-json"><img src="https://img.shields.io/packagist/l/iteks/laravel-json" alt="License"></a>
 </p>

 The **Laravel JSON** package is a powerful and versatile tool designed to enhance the handling of JSON data within Laravel applications.
 With its intuitive API, developers can effortlessly convert JSON files into Laravel collections or associative arrays, facilitating easy data manipulation and access.
 Whether you're dealing with configuration files, dataset imports, or any JSON-formatted data source, this package simplifies the process, allowing you to focus on building feature-rich applications.
 Built with flexibility in mind, it supports optional attribute filtering, enabling precise data retrieval tailored to your needs.
+Additionally, enforce any JSON model column's data structure with column definitions, ensuring JSON data consistency with every interaction.
 Perfect for projects of all sizes, **Laravel JSON** aims to streamline your development workflow, making JSON data handling a breeze.

 Offered by <a href="https://github.com/iteks/laravel-json">iteks</a>, Developed by <a href="https://github.com/jeramyhing">jeramyhing</a>.

 ## Get Started